TheophileMt92/theophile-mouton/portfolio.md

             </div>
             <div class="project-description">
              <p></p>
             <p> The project consisted of (i) assessing trends in Marine Protected Area (MPA) expansion and extent across the 12 nations of the region; (ii) quantifying the spatial overlap between MPAs and Important Shark and Ray Areas (ISRAs); and (iii) evaluating the effectiveness of the current MPA governance structure at protecting sharks and their critical habitat.
-We did this by utilising a combination of statistical modelling approaches (GLMM, PCA, Clustering) and GIS tools (sf, ArcGis).</p>
+We did this by utilising a combination of text analyses, statistical modelling (GLMM, PCA, Clustering) and GIS tools (sf, ArcGis).</p>
         </div>
             <div class="project-image">
             <img src="/assets/img/portfolio/Mouton et al. 2024_Fig.
 2.jpeg" alt="Fig. 2">